angyts/e28/independent-study/README.md

 It will actually run the ubuntu server, then pull code from [@jakejarvis](https://github.com/jakejarvis/s3-sync-action/blob/master/Dockerfile) who has so nicely created a script to install the `aws-cli` and provide the configurations.
 So that all we have to do is just put in our environmental variables.

 In the next article, we will cover how we can actually get github to build our repo, run automated tests for our repo, and if tests are not failing, then deploy.
-For now, let's keep it simple
+For now, let's keep it simple.

 ### Let's actually make a Github Actions
 | ![Github Actions](images/gh%20actions.png) |
 |:--:|
 | *Let's make a github actions* |

-Go ahead and click that.
+Go ahead and click that Actions > Setup a Workflow Yourself.

 Paste the above `main.yml` code inside and remember to change your `AWS_REGION` to the one closest to your users.

-Configure the `SOURCE_DIR`: You can delete this if you want to deploy your entire github folder.
+Configure the `SOURCE_DIR`: You can delete (or comment out with a #) this if you want to deploy your entire github folder.
 Or if you are using a build system, you might want it to point to your `dist` or `public` folder.

 | ![Commit the Action](images/commit%20gh%20action.png) |
 |:--:|